pfirsich/joml/README.md

 str3: "Arbitrary byte sequence with \x00\x01\x02"
 str4: "Unicode escapes: \u20ac (€) \U0001D49C (𝒜)"
 str5: "Other escape characters: \t, \n, \r, \f, \b" # the ones supported by JSON
+str6: "You can escape \
+       newlines by ending \
+       lines with a backslash"
 ```

 Multi-line strings also use double quotes and may use trimming